apecloud/kubeblocks/docs/api_docs/kubeblocks-for-mysql-community-edition/proxy/mysql-proxy.md

 ## Before you start

 1. Install KubeBlocks by [Helm](./../../installation/install-with-helm/install-kubeblocks-with-helm).
-2. [Prepare a MySQL RaftGroup](./../cluster-management/create-and-connect-a-mysql-cluster.md#create-a-mysql-cluster) named `mycluster` to demonstrate how to enable the proxy function for an existing cluster.
+2. [Prepare a MySQL Replication Cluster](./../cluster-management/create-and-connect-a-mysql-cluster.md#create-a-mysql-cluster) named `mycluster` to demonstrate how to enable the proxy function for an existing cluster.

 ## Create a Proxy Cluster